GameDevTecnico/cubos/docs/1_core/2_data.md

 # Data {#core-data}

-The data namespace \ref cubos::core::data "core::data" provides utilities for interacting with files and also provides a serialization system.
+The namespace \ref cubos::core::data provides utilities for interacting with files and also provides a serialization system.

 ## File System